Product + Engineering + Production

 How do you keep James Cameron happy for 8 hrs in a 1 m diameter sphere 11 thousand metres underwater?

 D+I were selected by James Cameron and Ron Allum of the Acheron Project as the preferred Australian industrial design team to develop the cockpit layout for the Deepsea Challenger's record dive to the bottom of the Mariana Trench.
-The Mariana Trench is 10,924 metres straight down and is deeper than Mount Everest is high.
+The Mariana Trench is 10,924 metres straight down (that's deeper than Mount Everest is high).
 With such tremendous depths and extreme pressure conditions, it all came down to risk and how we could minimise these critical factors to keep the pilot safe and well equipped to drive the sub.

 Crushing depths, impossible heights.

 We undertook research and exploratory assignments by firstly listening to the pilots and uncovering every process and anticipated need they required for the record dive.
 We then set about investigating and questioning the specialist engineers at Acheron Project to be clear on critical risks involved with such an extreme dive.
 There were so many complex variables and constraints to work with, any fires and the pilot cant breathe or see, too much weight would compromise the sub's finely tuned buoyancy, any moisture build up would cause critical systems to fail and excessive fatigue and discomfort would affect the pilot's ability to control the dive.

 Hours were spend with Cameron and the team moving foam models of hardware around the simulator, updating seat designs, throwing ideas out, trying innovative new ones.